jdrichardsappacad/react-2021/week-14/practices/10-useEffect-practice/README.md

 Navigate to your browser.
 Open up the Browser `Dev Tools`.
 Choose `Application` from the top bar.
 Look for `Local Storage` in the `Storage` section.
 You should see your `localhost` address. `Right Click` on the address and choose `Clear`. this will clear out your `Local Storage`.
-When you reaload the page, you should see a picture of a cat with the status code `418 I'm a teapot`.
+When you reload the page, you should see a picture of a cat with the status code `418 I'm a teapot`.

 Your code should look similar to the code below: